-The parent’s lawyer should immediately consider and discuss with the client, preferably in person, the possibility of appeal when a court’s ruling is contrary to the client’s position or interests.
-Regardless of whether the parent’s lawyer believes an appeal is appropriate or that there are any viable issues for appeal, the lawyer should advise the client—at the conclusion of each hearing—that he or she has a right to appeal from any judgment or order resulting from a jurisdictional hearing, review hearing, permanency hearing or termination of parental rights trial.
-Further, if the hearing was held before a juvenile court referee, the parent’s lawyer should advise the client that he or she is entitled to a rehearing before a juvenile court judge.
-Unless a rehearing is requested within 10 days following the entry of the referee’s order, the order will become a final and non-appealable order.
-Whether to seek a rehearing of a referee’s order or to pursue a direct appeal in the appellate courts is always the client’s decision.
+The parent’s lawyer should immediately consider and discuss with the parent client, preferably in person, the possibility of appeal when a court’s ruling is contrary to the parent client’s position or interests.
+Regardless of whether the parent’s lawyer believes an appeal is appropriate or if there are any viable issues for appeal, the parent’s lawyer should advise the parent client—at the conclusion of each hearing—that he or she has a right to appeal from any judgment or order resulting from a jurisdictional hearing, review hearing, permanency hearing or termination of parental rights trial.
+Further, if the hearing was held before a juvenile court referee, the parent’s lawyer should advise the parent client that he or she is entitled to a rehearing before a juvenile court judge.
+Under ORS 419A.150(4), unless a rehearing is requested within 10 days following the entry of the referee’s order, the order will become a final and non-appealable order.
+Whether to seek a rehearing of a referee’s order or to pursue a direct appeal in the appellate courts is always the parent client’s decision.

 Commentary:

-When discussing the possibility of an appeal, the lawyer should explain both the positive and negative effects of an appeal, including how the appeal could affect the parent’s goals.
-For instance, the appellate court could reverse the juvenile court and vindicate the client’s belief that the juvenile court’s jurisdiction was not warranted.
+When discussing the possibility of an appeal, the parent’s lawyer should explain both the positive and negative effects of an appeal, including how the appeal could affect the parent client’s goals.
+For instance, the appellate court could reverse the juvenile court and vindicate the parent client’s belief that the juvenile court’s jurisdiction was not warranted.
 Further, the filing of a notice of appeal vests the appellate court with jurisdiction to stay the juvenile court’s orders while the appeal is pending.
 Alternatively, an appeal could delay the case for a long time.

-If the client decides to appeal, the parent’s lawyer should timely and thoroughly facilitate the appointment of appellate lawyer.
+If the parent client decides to appeal, the parent’s lawyer should timely and thoroughly facilitate the appointment of appellate lawyer for the parent client.

 Action:

-The parent’s lawyer should take all steps necessary to facilitate appointing appellate lawyer e.g., the parent’s lawyer should refer the case for appeal to the Office of Public Defense Services and comply with that office’s referral procedures.
-The parent’s lawyer should work with the appellate lawyer and identify to the appellate lawyer the parties to the case (for example whether there are any interveners), appropriate issues for appeal and promptly respond to all requests for additional information or documents necessary for appellate lawyer to prosecute the appeal.
+The parent’s lawyer should take all steps necessary to facilitate appointing appellate lawyer e.g., the parent’s lawyer should refer the case for appeal to the Office of Public Defense Services(OPDS) and comply with that office’s referral procedures.
+The parent’s lawyer should work with the appellate lawyer and identify for the appellate lawyer the parties to the case (for example whether there are any interveners), appropriate issues for appeal and promptly respond to all requests for additional information or documents necessary for the appellate lawyer to prosecute the appeal.
 The parent’s lawyer should promptly comply with the court’s order to return exhibits necessary for appeal.

 Commentary:

-Pursuant to 419A.200(4), the trial attorney must file the notice of appeal or if court-appointed, the trial attorney may discharge his or her duty to file the notice of appeal by referring the case to the Juvenile Appellate Section of OPDS using the on-line referral form and complying with OPDS procedures.
+Pursuant to ORS 419A.200(4), the parent’s trial attorney must file the notice of appeal or, if court-appointed, the parent’s trial attorney may discharge his or her duty to file the notice of appeal by referring the case to the Juvenile Appellate Section of OPDS using the on-line referral form and complying with OPDS procedures.

 To comply with OPDS procedures, the parent’s lawyer referring a case to OPDS for appeal must satisfy the following conditions: